 9:15 am PT/17:15 pm BST

-EA is taking a different approach this time around and sidelining its habitual ostentatious live press conference in favor of a series of bite-sized streams dedicated to specific games dubbed EA Play.
-EA has promised ”more gameplay and insights from the teams making the games”, but how this translates into a live stream remains unclear.
+EA took a different approach last year and sidelined its habitual ostentatious live press conference in favor of a series of bite-sized streams dedicated to specific games dubbed EA Play.

 - 9:15 am PT/5:15 pm BST: Countdown to EA PLAY